extendedmind/extendedmind/README.md

-# Extended Mind
+# Extended Mind v2

-This is the root of the Extended Mind code repository.
+This is the root of the Extended Mind v2 code repository.

+For v1 source code see the `1.x` branch.